-I’m glad I wandered around the church and discovered a beautiful garden with impressive Roman ruins that are totally worth to see.
+I’m glad I wandered around the church and discovered a beautiful garden with impressive Roman ruins that are totally worth seeing.

 The Parish is open daily between 10.00 am and 4.00 pm.

-Explore the cathedral by booking one fo the Tower Tours & Ground Floor Tours in which you’ll have the chance to contemplate the beautiful building.
+Explore the cathedral by booking one of the Tower Tours & Ground Floor Tours in which you’ll have the chance to contemplate the beautiful building.

 If you fancy eating somewhere unique and different, you must go to The Reflectory Café inside the cathedral.
 It is set in a 13th-century monk’s dining hall which is impressive.